 Site visits are designed to observe course content, delivery, and student interaction in an effort to ensure alignment with the on-campus course.
 They are not used by high school administration in evaluations of teaching performance.

 The Dual Credit teacher and Faculty Liaison must each sign a Course Observation Form following the site visit.

 The program provides an opportunity for LCSC faculty and high school instructors to work concurrently by sharing methods, ideas, and experiences.
 LCSC faculty are encouraged to participate as guest lecturers in the high school classrooms.
 Further, high school teachers (and students) are welcome to visit campus classes/labs.

 Faculty Forum: The program offers an annual professional development conference for our dual credit/high school teachers provided by college faculty.
 The event emphasizes collegial interaction and partnership and covers both discipline-specific topics and general program/college information.

 Center for Teaching and Learning: The CTL supports faculty in their endeavors to enhance their teaching and the student learning experience.
 The Center provides opportunities for faculty at all grade levels to reflect upon their practice through inquiry groups, discussions and workshops that promote teaching excellence and support student success.

-Teachers must attend the annual Dual Credit Faculty Forum professional development conference (or department-approved alternate activity).
-It is the responsibility of the teachers to provide the Dual Credit Program with the title, description, and date of the alternate activity.
+Teachers must attend the annual Dual Credit Faculty Forum professional development conference each year.
+A division-approved alternate professional development activity may be used.
+However, such activities should be presented in rare circumstances.
+Further, it is the responsibility of the each teacher to provide the Dual Credit Program with the title, description, event materials, and date of the alternate activity.

 WarriorWeb is the online portal to the LCSC student information system.
 As a faculty member, it is the tool used for grade submission, roster confirmation, etc.